jclement/jclement/contents/articles/2015/gpg-smartcard/index.md

 </pre></div>

 <div class="note">haveged is an entropy harvesting daemon that is installed to help improve the entropy in the entropy pool and speed up key generation.</div>

+<div class="note">paperkey is a package for exporting private key material to a text file for paper backup.</div>

 Configure GnuPG with safer defaults and stronger default ciphers (from [riseup.net](https://help.riseup.net/en/security/message-security/openpgp/best-practices)):